 A Bhutan holiday or group tour showcases nature at its best - pristine and stunningly beautiful.
 While it is nowhere near as isolated from the world as it used to be, the country certainly comes closer to the old ‘Shangri-La’ myth than any other.
 Buttressed on three sides by high peaks, this small, thinly-populated mountain kingdom the size of Switzerland has maintained its traditional way of life to a degree that’s unique in the eastern Himalayas – and in a style that’s fabulously idiosyncratic and shrouded in myths and legends.

-Where else in the world are men obliged by law to wear Argyll socks and knee-length, cross-buttoned tunics?
+Where else can you travel to where men obliged by law to wear Argyll socks and knee-length, cross-buttoned tunics?
 And which other country can claim as its national symbol an animal that looks like a cross between a cow and a goat (the ‘takin’)?
 Or which has archery as its national sport, has banned foreign television and tobacco, and measures its success not merely in terms of economic growth, but GNH (Gross National Happiness)?
 A scale on which Bhutan scores highly.